• Thu. Nov 13th, 2025

 A CYPRUS TRIBUTE TO VITICULTURE

-MANY DIFFERENT VERSIONS: Today, there are many versions of this drink.
-Zivania is mainly mass-produced as a standard product by the largest distilleries on the island, but smaller, independent village distilleries, mainly situated in the TROODOS MOUNTINS, produce their versions of the drink.
-These smaller distilleries are known as ‘Lampikos’ locally and still make the drink using some traditional methods.
-Zivania is typically made with an alcohol content of 45%, but the ‘Lampikos’ often produce a stronger version of the drink, with some versions having an alcohol content of up to 60%.
+MANY DIFFERENT VERSIONS: Today, there are many versions of the drink available.
+Although Zivania is primarily mass-produced as a standard product by the largest distilleries on the island, several smaller, independent village distilleries still produce the drink using traditional methods.
+These smaller distilleries are known as ‘Lampikos’ locally, and they are mainly situated in the TROODOS MOUNTAINSZivania is typically made with an alcohol content of 45%, but the ‘Lampikos’ often produce a stronger version of the drink, with some versions having an alcohol content of up to 60%.

-ZIVANIA GOLD: Zivania Gold is a well-known ‘Lampikos’ product, and this version of the spirit contains ground cinnamon.
-The cinnamon enhances the taste and gives the drink a distinctive, rich, golden colour, as well as a fresh fruity flavour.
-This version of the drink complements several Cypriot cheeses and cured meat products and also supplements a Cypriot ‘souvla’ very well.
+ZIVANIA GOLD: Zivania Gold is a well-known ‘Lampikos’ product.
+This version of the spirit contains ground cinnamon, enhancing the taste and giving the drink a distinctive, rich, golden colour, as well as a fresh fruity flavour.
+This version of the drink pairs well with several Cypriot cheeses and cured meat products.
+It also supplements a Cypriot ‘souvla’ very well.

-AGED ZIVANIA: Zivania contains no sugars or acidity, and it has no freezing point, so is normally kept in the freezer.
-Aged Zivania is a highly sought after valued product.
+AGED ZIVANIA: Aged Zivania is a highly sought-after after valued product that contains no sugars or acidity.
+As it has no freezing point, it is normally kept in the freezer.
 The ageing process that is used allows for the spirit to gain stronger flavours and aromas.
 Most Cypriot households have a version of this drink, and many Cypriots over the ages have found other uses for it.
-For example, warmed-up versions were readily used as a remedy for a number of ailments, including colds and toothaches.
-Ist is also used as a stimulant for massaging sore body parts.
+Warmed-up versions of the drink are readily used as a remedy for several ailments.
+These include colds and toothaches, and it is also used as a stimulant for massaging sore body parts.

 FROM MOONSHINE TO NATIONAL DRINK

-Traditionally, Cyprus wine producers made Zivania on a large scale and then sold it to merchants of wines and spirits.
-They would, in turn, distribute the product throughout the island.
-This continued unabated until 1949, when British Colonial authorities, who were finding it too difficult to collect excise duties on the product, decided that it would serve their interests better to simply ban it.
+Traditionally, Cyprus wine producers made Zivania on a large scale.
+They then sold it to merchants of wines and spirits who distributed the drink across the island.
+This continued unabated until 1949.
+British Colonial authorities, who were finding it too difficult to collect excise duties on the product, then decided that it would serve their interests better to simply ban it.
 They went on to issue a British Colonial decree that made the distribution of all Zivania products by the wine producers illegal.
 All remaining quantities of the spirit were simply re-distilled.
-This produced a high-quality spirit, which was then used as a base for the production of other alcoholic beverages and alcoholic products.
+This produced a high-quality spirit, which was then used as a base for the production of other alcoholic products.

-This 1949 British Colonial decree forced all Zivania production underground, where it was produced domestically in small quantities mainly for private consumption.
-It truly became a drink of champions; however, during this period, as all forms of quality control were taken away from its production.
+This 1949 British Colonial decree forced all Zivania production underground.
+The drink after this was produced domestically in small quantities, mainly for private consumption.
+It then truly became a drink of champions, as all forms of quality control were taken away from its production.
 Several versions of the drink were manufactured that ranged in both taste and alcohol strength.
 Most versions of the white spirit began at a minimum of 40% during this period.

-The 1949 British Colonial decree was unbelievably still in place for nearly 50 years.
-Abolished in 1998, island-wide wine producers re-introduced quality controls and, to some extent, standardised the drink’s production.
-They have been producing and marketing the drink under its proper name ever since, allowing sales to soar in recent years, and allowing it to form part of the unique Cypriot identity.
+The British Colonial decree of 1949 was unbelievably still in place for nearly 50 years.
+Only abolished in 1998, island-wide wine producers re-introduced quality controls and, to some extent, standardised the drink’s production.
+They have been producing and marketing the drink under its proper name ever since.
+Sales of the drink have soared in recent years, allowing it to form part of the unique Cypriot identity.
 Today, the drink usually accompanies a good meal, such as a meze, or is served with a range of dried fruit and nuts.
 Most importantly, however, most agree that it is best enjoyed in good company!